 Usually, independent accountants have a few years of experience behind them as well as proper certifications to show for.
-You do not necessarily have to be a mere bookkeeper.
+You do not necessarily have to be a mere finance bookkeeper.

-With the need for every company in the UK to file tax returns every year, many of those decide to outsource this job to external auditors.
+With the need for every company in Australia to file tax returns every year, many of those decide to outsource these jobs to external auditors.

-As a Tax Accountant, you will need to make sure you stay on top of any new regulation, perform quarterly reviews of your clients' accounts, and check that their payroll and National Insurance contributions are up to date.
+As a Tax Accountant, you will need to make sure you stay on top of any new regulation, perform quarterly reviews of your client's accounts, and check that their payroll and National Insurance contributions are up to date.

-Your clients will want to make sure that they file their tax returns in time, without any mistakes, which otherwise could cost them to pay hefty fines.
+Your clients will want to make sure they file their tax returns on time, without any mistakes, which otherwise could cost them to pay hefty fines.

 Your main job will be to make sure that everything is in order and in case a government auditor shows up, your client will have nothing to fear.

 Find some of the best online accounting classes here.

-To ensure that everything is in order you will have to streamline any financial record-keeping, asses financial reports and reconcile any errors you might identify and review your clients' accounting procedures.
+To ensure that everything is in the order you will have to streamline any financial record-keeping, asses financial reports and reconcile any errors you might identify and review your clients' accounting procedures.

-Accounting careers are ironically unnumerable.
+Accounting employment opportunities are ironically innumerable.